vxcall/Dainsleif/README.md

 You can toggle on/off and tweak parameters in the tabs with the name of each hack.

 # Hacks :computer:
+I've already been supporting a few hacks but unfortunately they're really like...under construction.

+Each of them could work correctly yet when they are on concurrently with others, they sometimes malfunction.
+I'll fix it shortly.
 ## Aimbot

 If you turn it on, it will automatically lock aim at a closest enemy unless you step really away from him.
 When you are away enough from enemies you get the control of angle back.

+- [ ] Create an unawareness zone that doesn't affect to croshair movement.
 - [x] Check if bDormant is true
 - [x] Aiming smoother rather than instantly stick crosshair to the target
 - [x] Require more humanistic way to aim